bangbangcon/bangbangcon.github.io/speakers.md

 ### Randall Reed, Jr.

-**Tic tac toe should not be this complicated!**
+**Tic-tac-toe should not be this complicated!**

 Almost 18 years ago, I submitted a high school research paper to a local science fair about using quasi-fractals to determine a winning strategy for tic-tac-toe.
-My paper was rejected with one judge noting "Tic-ta"-toe should not be this complicated!"
+My paper was rejected with one judge noting "Tic-tac-toe should not be this complicated!"
 Fortunately for us, I've learned a lot about programming since then (like data structures, game trees, and heuristics), so let's find out how much more complicated I can make it!

 **Randall** wishes he could spend more time in Paris.
 He likes eating Golden Grahams, writing in notebooks, and doubling down in Blackjack.